 Geylang Serai Market, 1 Geylang Serai, Singapore 402001

-The best of the Joo Chiat’s many Vietnamese restaurants (just ask the working girls who hang out at the tables in between jobs); the pho is straightforward but delicious.
+Long Phung is best of the Joo Chiat’s many Vietnamese restaurants – just ask the working girls who hang out at the tables in between jobs.
+The pho is straightforward but delicious.

 Mr and Mrs Mohgan’s Super Crispy Roti Prata

-One of the best hawker stalls on the island for a plate of roti prata, this literal mom & pop stall (they are super sweet!) serves breakfast to Joo Chiat’s hungry hordes starting at dawn, and the lengthy queues soon follow.
-Doughy, delicious, and made fresh on the premises; get there early because they close by 1pm or as soon as the prepared dough for the day runs out!
+This Joo Chiat hawker stall is one of the island’s best spots for a steaming plate of roti prata.
+This literal mom & pop stall may have lost the popular Mr Mohgan earlier in 2022, but Mrs Mohgan still doles out breakfast to Joo Chiat’s hungry hordes starting at dawn.
+Doughy, delicious, and made fresh on the premises; get there early because they close by 1pm or as soon as the prepared dough for the day runs out.

-Mr and Mrs Mohgan’s Super Crispy Roti Prata, 300 Joo Chiat Road, Singapore 429356
+Mr and Mrs Mohgan’s Super Crispy Roti Prata, 300 Joo Chiat Road, Tin Yeang Restaurant, Singapore 429356

-A small-batch bakery, everything here is free from preservatives and artificial flavours.
+At this small-batch Joo Chiat bakery, everythin is free from preservatives and artificial flavours.
 Its savoury loaves, croissants and sweet bakes are in demand, and things sell out between noon and 2pm, so come early to avoid disappointment!

-This family-style European bistro is tops for a quick afternoon cuppa, after-work glass of wine, Sunday lunch with the whole fam or even a romantic meal for two on date night.
-For nights you want to stay home, Picotin does a great late-night takeaway pizza option.
-This spot made it to our kid-friendly restaurant guide, as there’s a bouncy castle on weekends (currently closed until further notice due to pandemic) to keep the kiddos entertained.
+This family-style European bistro in Joo Chiat is tops for a quick afternoon cuppa, after-work glass of wine, Sunday lunch with the whole fam or even a romantic meal for two on date night.
+There’s also a foosball table and a dart board to keep the kiddos entertained.

 Almost every American in Singapore has found their way to this barbecue joint that serves up ribs, brisket, corn bread, and a wide array of American craft beers and wines.
 The big screen TVs almost make it feel like a stateside sports bar.